adtyagi123/ImageClassifier_Apparels/README.md

 9	Ankle boot

-The metric of success is the multi-class accuracy
+The metric of success is the multi-class accuracy.

 # Files
 The "IdentifyTheApparels.ipynb" file contains the code for loading data set, training the model, running test on validation dataset and making prediction on the test data set.